VanshGumber/Assignment4/README.md

 Quality of Generated Distribution:
 The estimated density closely follows the empirical distribution, with minor deviations in the tails.

-8. Conclusion
+8. Conclusion:

 This assignment demonstrates that GANs can learn an unknown probability density function directly from data samples without assuming any analytical form, providing a data-driven solution for density estimation.

-9. Tools & Platform
+9. Tools & Platform:

 Python, NumPy, Pandas